- About Us

 Over 400 PMS systems on the market store valuable transaction data ripe for analysis, but no standards exists to export all that data.
-The Business Analytics Transactional Extract Workgroup will develop a standard Extract, Transform, and Load (ETL) target for consistency across the industry.
+The Business Analytics Transactional Extract Workgroup will develop a standard Extract, Transform, and Load (ETL) target to create consistency across the industry.

 GDPR for Hospitality

-The GDPR for Hospitality workgroup will produce an executive level white paper on the European Union (EU) General Data Protection Regulation (GDPR).
-This paper will describe the key considerations, use cases, and impacts of these regulations, focusing on the top areas that the hospitality industry must address in order to prepare for GDPR compliance (and vendor support of those use cases).
-Additionally, the workgroup will produce a GDPR assessment tool that will help hospitality industry participants evaluate their company's ability to comply with GDPR's.
+This workgroup will produce an executive-level white paper on the European Union (EU) General Data Protection Regulation (GDPR).
+This paper will describe the key considerations, use cases and impacts of these regulations, focusing on the top areas that the hospitality industry must address.
+Additionally, the group will produce a GDPR assessment tool to help hospitality industry participants evaluate their company’s ability to comply with GDPR.

 Hotel Systems Dashboard

-The workgroup will define the requirements for a comprehensive dashboard system, including levels of information - ranging from high level system information, to detailed technical data that are required to troubleshoot issues with hotel systems.
-This system will allow hoteliers to quickly understand the significance an outage (for example, an AP outage that affects a single room, or a core switch outage that affects the entire infrastructure), and for the appropriate technical information to be available to IT personnel to troubleshoot or share with partners and vendors to quickly solve the issue.
-The dashboard will also collect and retain long term data to enable hotels to forecast and take appropriate action.
-The solution should be open so that any networked system could interface (integrate) with the hotel system dashboard.
+This workgroup will define the requirements for a comprehensive dashboard system, including levels of information – ranging from high level system information to detailed technical data that is required to troubleshoot issues with hotel systems.
+The dashboard will also collect and retain long-term data to enable hotels to forecast and take appropriate action.
+The solution should be open to allow any networked system to interface/integrate with the dashboard.

 Internet of Things (IoT)

-The internet of things (IoT) is the network of physical devices, vehicles, buildings and other items -- embedded with electronics, software, sensors, and network connectivity that enables these objects to collect and exchange data.
-An IoT system starts from the level where a single "thing" is identified using a unique global identifier and can be accessed from anywhere, anytime.
-The initial goal of this group is to educate hoteliers on the topic and offering insight to opportunities this may lend within the industry.
+The Internet of Things (IoT) is the networked connection of physical devices, vehicles, buildings and more.
+An IoT system starts from the level where a single “thing” is identified using a unique global identifier and can be accessed from anywhere, at any time.
+This group will educate hoteliers and offer insight to opportunities IoT may lend within the hospitality industry.

 Next Generation Distribution Messaging

-HTNG and The OpenTravel Alliance are mainstays of hotel and travel messaging and offer widely adopted message standards for operations and bookings across a diverse ecosystem of partners and internally within many companies.
-Currently, new standards are emerging.
-This workgroup will identify and examine both open source and proprietary standards, including OpenTravel's 2.0 Object Model and IATA's NDC, and offer a point of view with potential benefits, impacts and alignment opportunities.
+HTNG and The OpenTravel Alliance are mainstays of hotel and travel messaging and offer widely adopted message standards for operations and bookings across a diverse ecosystem.
+This workgroup will identify and examine both current open source and proprietary standards, including OpenTravel’s 2.0 Object Model and IATA’s New Distribution Capability (NDC).
+The group will offer a viewpoint with potential benefits, impacts and alignment opportunities.

-Accepting Mobile NFC Payments like Apple Pay, Google Waller, or Samsung Pay for Hotel Room Reservations has not been possible due to complex scenarios with authorizations and post-stay settlements.
-The NFC Mobile Payments Workgroup will identify the critical components in payment solutions for the hospitality industry and how they might need to be updated to accommodate new payment frameworks designed to overcome previous challenges.
+Accepting Mobile NFC Payments such as Apple Pay, Google Wallet or Samsung Pay for hotel room reservations have not been possible due to complex scenarios with authorizations and post-stay settlements.
+This workgroup will identify the critical components in payment solutions for the hospitality industry and how they may need to be updated to accommodate new payment frameworks.

-The Workgroup released a version 1.0 Framework in February 2013 and has published an updated Framework, version 2.0 in 2016.
-The group continues addressing the Secure Payments landscape.
-They will publish a white paper on cloud based PMS, update all HTNG Specifications and Frameworks that deal with payments, and offer strategies to avoid the use of PAN as a record identifier.
+This workgroup released a Version 1.0 Framework in February 2013 and published an updated, Version 2.0 Framework in 2016.
+The group continues to address the secure payments landscape.
+The group will publish a white paper on cloud based PMS, update all HTNG payment documents and offer strategies to avoid the use of PAN as a record identifier.

 Regional Business Regulations - Pre-Charter

-Global hospitality brands and solution providers operation in diverse regions throughout the globe are challenged with the unique regional/local business regulations they are responsible for following.
-This group aims to create a Wiki that will be a searchable and organized repository of all applicable rules for the hospitality industry.
+Global hospitality brands and solution providers operating in diverse regions throughout the globe are challenged by the unique regional/local business regulations they are responsible to follow.
+This group will create a public-facing Wiki containing an organized repository of all applicable rules for the hospitality industry.